E(n)-equivariant Graph Neural Cellular Automata: Experiments

 \paragraph{Training} We mostly follow the experimental setup in \citep{mordvintsev2020growing, grattarola2021learning}.
-First, we create a large pool (aka \emph{cache}) of $K$ states $\{\rmS^{(k)}\}_{k=1}^{K} = \{[\rmX^{(k)}, \rmH^{(k)}]\}_{k=1}^{K}$, each initialised as $[\overline{\rmX}, \vone]$, where $\overline{\rmX} \sim \gN(\vzero, \sigma \vone)$.
+First, we create a large pool (a.k.a.\ \emph{cache}) of $K$ states $\{\rmS^{(k)}\}_{k=1}^{K} = \{[\rmX^{(k)}, \rmH^{(k)}]\}_{k=1}^{K}$, each initialised as $[\overline{\rmX}, \vone]$, where $\overline{\rmX} \sim \gN(\vzero, \sigma \vone)$.
 Then, we randomly sample a mini-batch from the pool and use it as input to transition rule $\trule$, which runs for a number of time steps $t$ sampled uniformly from the interval $[15, 25]$\footnote{The interval considered represents a trade-off between computational complexity, stability during training, and a sufficient number of time steps to allow the model to learn dynamical patterns for the desired behavior.}.
 Once a mini-batch is processed, we apply backpropagation through time (BPTT) \citep{lillicrap2019backpropagation} to update parameters $\theta$ according to \autoref{eq:inv_loss}.
-To promote persistency, we use the pool as a \emph{replay memory}, so that, once an optimisation step is performed, we replace the pool state $\rmS^{(k)}$ with $\trule^t(\rmS^{(k)})$ for every $\rmS^{(k)}$ in the current mini-batch.
-This allows next training iterations to account for states that already result from a repeated application of the transition rule, thus encouraging the model to persist in the target state after reaching it.
-Further, before processing a mini-batch, the state with the highest loss value is replaced with the initial state $[\overline{\rmX}, \vone]$ so as to both stabilise training and, more importantly, avoid catastrophic forgetting.
-Finally, to also promote regeneration, we perturb half of the point clouds in the batch by adding Gaussian noise.
-Specifically, one quarter is perturbed globally and another only locally.
+To promote persistency, we use the pool as a \emph{replay memory}, i.e.\, once an optimisation step is performed, we replace the pool state $\rmS^{(k)}$ with $\trule^t(\rmS^{(k)})$ for every $\rmS^{(k)}$ in the current mini-batch.
+This allows further training iterations to account for states that already result from a repeated application of the transition rule, thus encouraging the model to persist in the target state after reaching it.
+Furthermore, before processing a mini-batch, the state with the highest loss value is replaced with the initial state $[\overline{\rmX}, \vone]$ so as to both stabilise training and, more importantly, avoid catastrophic forgetting.
+Finally, to also promote regeneration, we perturb half of the point clouds in the batch by adding Gaussian noise: A part is perturbed globally and another only locally.